Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 Onwards from Sarajevo

-If you don’t have time to explore Mostar and some of the other Bosnian highlights, I strongly recommend this tour, which will pack in as much as is humanly possible in one day.
+If you don’t have time to explore beyond Sarajevo independently, I strongly recommend this tour, which will pack in as much as is humanly possible in one day.
 You won’t regret it.

-I’d love to hear about your experiences in Bosnia or help if you have any questions about planning a trip.
-And if you enjoy practical, real-world travel tips across Europe, feel free to join my monthly newsletter.
+I’d love to hear about your experiences in Bosnia.
+Let me know if you have questions about planning a trip to Serbia or Bosnia and Herzegovina.
+If you enjoy practical, real-world travel tips across Europe, feel free to join my monthly newsletter.